How to Fix Lovable App Security: The Complete 2026 Guide

 WITH CHECK (auth.uid() = user_id);

-Lovable-specific tip: You can prompt Lovable to add RLS policies.
+Lovable-specific tip: You can prompt Lovable to add RLS policies directly.
 Try: "Enable Row Level Security on all tables and create policies so users can only access their own records."
 Lovable understands Supabase well and will generate the correct SQL migrations.
+This is one of Lovable's strengths: it handles Supabase configuration better than most AI tools.

-For tables that should be publicly readable (like a product catalog), use a more permissive SELECT policy while still restricting writes:
+For tables that should be publicly readable (like a product catalog or blog posts), use a more permissive SELECT policy while still restricting writes:

 CREATE POLICY "Public read" ON products